 Overall, in assessing the recent research, the most sensible conclusion that can be drawn is that the evidence is mixed.
 On the one hand, the 'direct' impact of FDI on domestic wage and employment outcomes for most countries appears to be quite small.
-The evidence supporting outsourcing to low-wage locations is also far from conclusive.
-However, multinational activity does seem to be associated with a greater use of more skilled workers in larger, capital-intensive plants.
-In this sense, unlike the immigration of labour, FDI could have played some role in the widening wage gap that became evident and so topical in the last few decades.
+The evidence supporting and the increasing need for flexibility.
+In turn, these latter features were affected by economic forces, that increased the dispersion of wages for Sweden's increasingly heterogeneous work-force, as well as falling inflation, which increased wage discipline.